ModelioOpenSource/Modelio/README.md

 # Build form Source
-To understand how to compile the Modelio Modeling tool form source, please refer to the [Building Modelio from Source Guide](https://github.com/ModelioOpenSource/Modelio/wiki/Build-Modelio-Index).This guide explains how build the Modelio application form provided sources.
+To understand how to compile the Modelio Modeling tool form source, please refer to the [Building Modelio from Source Guide](https://github.com/ModelioOpenSource/Modelio/wiki/Build-Modelio-Index).

 # Contribution